nginxinc/nginx-gateway-fabric/docs/proposals/gateway-settings.md

 Some additional rules:

-- This Condition should be added when the affected object starts being affected by a `GatewaySettings`.
+- This Condition should be added when the affected object starts being affected by an `NginxProxy`.
-- When the `GatewaySettings` affecting that object is removed, the Condition should be removed.
+- When the `NginxProxy` affecting that object is removed, the Condition should be removed.
-- The Observed Generation is the generation of the GatewayClass, not the generation of the `GatewaySettings`.
+- The Observed Generation is the generation of the GatewayClass, not the generation of the `NginxProxy`.

 The other condition is the existing `Accepted` condition on the GatewayClass.
 There is an existing reason for this Condition, `InvalidParameters`, that sets `Accepted` to `False` when the `parametersRef` fields are invalid.
 However, this could lead to downstream problems.
-For example, if a GatewayClass is `Accepted`, and then `GatewaySettings` are updated to something invalid, then marking the GatewayClass as `not Accepted` would result in the entire downstream configuration tree being nullified.
+For example, if a GatewayClass is `Accepted`, and then `NginxProxy` are updated to something invalid, then marking the GatewayClass as `not Accepted` would result in the entire downstream configuration tree being nullified.
 This is a large disruption.

-The proposition is to instead keep the GatewayClass as `Accepted` even if the `GatewaySettings` are invalid, but still set the reason to `InvalidParameters` and include a detailed message about the issue.
+The proposition is to instead keep the GatewayClass as `Accepted` even if the `NginxProxy` are invalid, but still set the reason to `InvalidParameters` and include a detailed message about the issue.
 In this case, default values will be reverted to for the settings, and downstream configuration will remain intact.
-There may be impact by reverting to defaults, but this impact is likely less than the impact of completely nullifying all Gateways/Routes/etc. that live under the GatewayClass if we instead marked it as `not Accepted`
+There may be impact by reverting to defaults, but this impact is likely less than the impact of completely nullifying all Gateways/Routes/etc. that live under the GatewayClass if we instead marked it as `not Accepted`.

 If this scenario occurs, we must be clear about what happened.
 Log an error, an event, and write the status.
 We should also set the generation to the last known good state of the resource.